elnazsn1988/unilm/layoutlm/README.md

 # LayoutLM This is the older version of the original repo
+update 18/08/2020 to avoid segmentation fault, pytorch 1.6 has been used.
+If upgraded the latest repo should work.
+However the edits bellow the output_dir have still been necessary for me to run inference.

+Currently investigating possibility to run inference without evaluation.
 **Multimodal (text + layout/format + image) pre-training for document understanding**

 ## Introduction